 • During menses

-The subtle basic Raja component in the woman increases during the five days of menses or till the bleeding continues.
+The subtle basic Raja component in a woman increases during the five days of menses or till the bleeding continues.
 Hence if a woman in menstrual phase comes in contact with the incense sticks the spiritual purity or subtle basic Sattva component in them is reduced.
 Hence it is advisable not to touch the store of incense sticks during menses.
 Also it is best not to light incense sticks or take them around for purification of premise during the period of menses.

 However if a woman is staying alone she can keep a small number of incense sticks apart before her menses to use during that period.
 This is so that she does not have to touch the main store of incense sticks as that would result in reducing its spiritual purity to some extent.

 2. How long can I use my stock of SSRF incense sticks?